 In brief, I focus on the following:

 So, with that in mind, I hope you will consider me for your future English manuscripts!
 You’ll get a curious scientist who enjoys reading the latest research in the Natural Sciences.
-And, in case you’re curious about some of the proofreading I have done, you can find a selected list of papers that I have edited by clicking here.
+And, in case you’re curious about some of the proofreading I have done, you can find a selected list of papers that I have edited by clicking here or on the tab at the top of this page.

 Grant George Buffett, Ph.D.